vernonclarke/CurveFit/README.md

     ```

 6. **Close the terminal window/tab**

+## Setting up Jupyter Notebook with Anaconda/Miniconda
+**An alternative to the above is to use Anaconda or Miniconda**
+Anaconda and Miniconda are Python distributions that include the Python interpreter along with a suite of other tools and libraries.
+These can be particularly useful for scientific computing, data analysis, and machine learning projects.
+Even if Python is already installed, you may prefer to use Anaconda/Miniconda.

+- **Anaconda**: Download the installer from the [Anaconda website](https://www.anaconda.com/products/individual).
+- **Miniconda**: Download the installer from the [Miniconda website](https://docs.conda.io/en/latest/miniconda.html).

+Run the downloaded installer and follow the instructions to set up your Python environment.

-# <center>Instructions for setting up and running Jupyter Notebook with ANACONDA</center>
+# <center>Instructions for setting up and running Jupyter Notebook with Anaconda/Mininconda</center>

-## Assumes prior installation of ANACONDA/MINICONDA
+## Assumes prior installation of Anaconda/Miniconda

 ### create 'fitting' environment <span style="font-size: 80%;">(do once to set up)</span>: